pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_forward_fit.rst

     L_{\mathrm{E}} = \frac{E_{\mathrm{max}}}{E_{\mathrm{tot}}}

+The leadingness is shown for the prompt and conventional component for two different energy cuts in :numref:`leading_bundle_energy_fraction`.

+.. _leading_bundle_energy_fraction:
 .. figure:: images/plots/dataset_exploration/leading_bundle_energy_fraction.pdf

+    : The leadingness is shown for the prompt and conventional component for two different energy cuts.
+The prompt component is shown as dashed lines and the conventional component as solid lines.

 A minimum energy is required to have an excess of prompt particles in relation to conventional ones.
 In addition, there is a sweet spot between a leadingness of :math:`L_{\mathrm{E}} \in [0.1, 0.9]` in which the prompt component dominates the conventional component.
 Hence, a high leadingness does not